HerStat-Heroes/herstatheroes-mvp/README.md

 # HerstatHeroes MVP

-This project is the backend server for the HerstatHeroes application, developed during a hackathon.
-The application provides detailed analytics and visualizations for baseball players' performance.
+This application provides detailed analytics and visualizations for baseball players' performance.
 The backend is built using Flask and provides various endpoints to fetch and visualize data related to baseball events.

 ## Project Structure